Quinte Ballet School’s History

 2009 … John Ottmann becomes Artistic Director.

-For a detailed history of the first 25 year history of Quinte Ballet School of Canada, view QBSC 25 Years of Dance by T. Lynn Miller
+For a detailed history of the first 25 years of Quinte Ballet School of Canada, view QBSC 25 Years of Dance by T. Lynn Miller